sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to PostgreSQL.md

     It might be easier to be on-premises if they don't have ExpressRoute for their Excel spreadsheets and other on-premises resources that can't migrate to Azure quite yet.

-2. Can we have two proofs-of-concept that demonstrate both migrations?
+2. Can we have two proofs of concept that demonstrate both migrations?

-    Two proof-of-concepts are possible and easy to do.
+    Two proofs of concept are possible and easy to do.
 The application architecture might be quite a bit different if we choose to use Platform as a Service (PaaS).
 The online sales application and web services would migrate to Azure Websites.
 The changes made to existing Excel and Power BI reports would be minor.

 3. Do we need to rewrite all our applications for Azure Database for PostgreSQL?